gotev/android-upload-service/README.md

 Easily upload files in the background with automatic Android Notification Center progress indication.

-[Download the latest demo app APK](https://github.com/gotev/android-upload-service/releases/download/3.1/uploadservice-demo-debug.apk) which uses the library and try it yourself!
+[Download the latest demo app APK](https://github.com/gotev/android-upload-service/releases/download/3.2/uploadservice-demo-debug.apk) which uses the library and try it yourself!
 You can do much more, the app is just a proof of concept.

-## Purpose
+## Features
-* have a tiny library (less than 60KB)
+* tiny library (less than 90KB)
 * upload files to a server with FTP, HTTP `multipart/form-data` or binary requests
 * be able to easily implement other upload protocols as plugins
 * handle multiple concurrent uploads in the background, even if the device is idle